auth0/docs/articles/connector/high-availability.md

 ---
-description: How to install multiple instances of the connectory for higher availability.
+description: How to install multiple instances of the connector for higher availability.
+tags:
+  - connector
 ---

 # High availability